sayedihashimi/markdown-examples/faq/exclude-files.md

+# Can I exclude specific files or folders from deployment? #

 You can limit the files that are deployed by selecting the **Only files needed to run this application** or **All files in this project** options on the **Package/Publish Web **tab.
 If you select the **All files in this project** option, you can right-click a file in **Solution Explorer** and select **Exclude From Project** to keep it from being deployed.
 For more information about what files are excluded when you use the **Only files needed to run this application** or **All files in this project** options, see [Why don't all of the files in my project folder get deployed?](/faq/files-to-deploy.md).

 If these options are not flexible enough for you, edit the .pubxml or the .wpp.targets file and add an **ExcludeFilesFromDeployment** element or an **ExcludeFoldersFromDeployment** element (or both) in the **PropertyGroup** element.
 In each element, you can specify a single name, or you can specify multiple names delimited by semicolons (;), as shown in the following example: